ticketmaster/lbapi/README.md

 - Add tests that were removed during sanitation process.
 - Add documentation on authentication module.
 - Add documentation for usage.
-- Add options to config.toml to managing admin group, and prometheus options.
+- Add options to config.toml to managing admin group, domains for infoblox and prometheus options.

 ## Credits
 - Author: Carlos Villanueva, Carlos.Villanueva@Ticketmaster.com